-This article contains some affiliate links.
-That means if you click on a link that is an affiliate link, and then make a subsequent purchase, I get a small commission which helps me support this blog (and justify it to the powers-that-be).
+This page or post may contain affiliate links.
+That means that if you click a link that’s an affiliate link and then make a subsequent purchase, we may get a small commission, at no additional cost to you, that helps to keep up this website.

+Sigh no more!
+Summer is coming.
+I love being outdoors, and I love theater, so one of the many things I’m looking forward to this summer is attending some outdoor Shakespeare performances.
+Recently, I saw Seattle Shakespeare‘s (indoor) performance of Shakespeare in Love at the Cornish playhouse.
+Sadly, “Romeo and Ethel the Pirate’s Daughter” shall remain one of Shakespeare’s um…lost…plays, but outdoor performances of his published plays abound in our area, including that of Ethel’s lesser cousin, “Romeo and Juliet”.
+And many of them are, blessedly, free.
 Seeing Shakespeare performed outdoors seems, somehow, right.
 Performances for most troupes are during July and August to catch the good weather though, around here, we never quite know what to expect.
 Remember to pack your own seating and some extra layers for evening performances.
 I especially love the mid afternoon performances on a sunny day — a perfect time to pack your festival blanket and a picnic.

 Put money in thy purse (but if you enjoy the show, consider a donation to the theater company).
-If you donate at the Outdoor Theater Festival, Seattle Shakespeare might make you an official groundling.

 Not Free, But Affordable and Worth It: